Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Acknowledgements

 \section{Acknowledgements}

+The authors thank the anonymous referee for suggestions that helped to improve the manuscript.
+We thank Matthias Kruckow for kindly sending us his data to produce Fig.~\ref{fig:combine}.
 We are grateful to Floor Broekgaarden, Nicola Giacobbo and Tilman Hartwig for their enlightening comments.
-We also thank Manuel Arca Sedda, Alessandro Ballone, Ugo N. Di Carlo, Francesco Iraci, Mario Pasquato, Carole Perigois, Stefano Torniamenti for the stimulating discussions during the development of \sevn{}, and Sara Rastello for the help in preparing the public repositories related to this paper and for the \sevn{} code testing.
-GI, GC, MM and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
+We also thank Manuel Arca Sedda, Alessandro Ballone, Ugo N. Di Carlo, Francesco Iraci, Mario Pasquato, Carole Périgois, Stefano Torniamenti for the stimulating discussions during the development of \sevn{}, and Sara Rastello for the help in preparing the public repositories related to this paper and for the \sevn{} code testing.
+GC, GI, MM and FS acknowledge financial support from the European Research Council for the ERC Consolidator grant DEMOBLACK, under contract no. 770017.
 EK and MM acknowledge support from PRIN-MIUR~2020 METE, under contract no. 2020KB33TP.
 AB acknowledges support from PRIN-MIUR 2017 prot.
 20173ML3WW 002.
 This research made use of \textsc{NumPy} \citep{Harris20}, \textsc{SciPy} \citep{SciPy2020}, \textsc{IPython} \citep{Ipython}.
 For the plots we used \textsc{Matplotlib} \citep{Hunter2007}.